bgord/knowledge/roadmap.md

 ## React (0/3)
 - Finite state machines, and their usage in UI workflows.
 - Explore `useState` hook in detail.
-- Explore `useReducer` and state reducer pattern in detail.
+- Explore `useReducer` in detail.
+- How to lazy load components with Suspense?

 > To refine